data-edu/rviews_blog_series/1-post.md

 **Step 3: See how the concept is used in education**

-Combining the explanation and a reproducible example makes `pivot_longer()` more concrete by showing how it works.
+Combining the explanation with a reproducible example makes `pivot_longer()` more concrete by showing how it works.
 What happens when we connect the explanation and reproducible example to the everyday work of a data scientist in education?

-In [chapter seven](https://datascienceineducation.com/c07.html) of *DSIEUR*, we used `pivot_longer()` to transform a dataset of survey responses from wide to long.
+In [chapter seven](https://datascienceineducation.com/c07.html) of *DSIEUR*, we use `pivot_longer()` to transform a dataset of coursework survey responses from wide to long.
 Before using `pivot_longer()`, the dataset had a column for each survey question.
-After using `pivot_longer()`, the name of each survey question moved to a single column called “question”.
-Another new column was added, “response”, which contains the corresponding response to each survey question.
+When we use `pivot_longer()`, the name of each survey question moves to a new column called “question”.
+Another new column is added, “response”, which contains the corresponding response to each survey question.

 To run this code, you’ll need the *DSIEUR* companion R package, [{dataedu}](https://github.com/data-edu/dataedu):